 I have been pondering something.
 We have all seen cats grooming themselves.
 They lick their fur from head to tail.
-While they are grooming themselves the barbs on their tongues catch every bit of lint, loose hair, dust or dirt particles, every minuscule piece of life, dead or alive, litter dust that was caught on their coats and claws then, what do they do?
+While they are grooming themselves the barbs on their tongues catch every bit of lint, loose hair, dust or dirt particles, every minuscule piece of dead or alive matter, litter dust that was caught on their coats and claws, then, what do they do?

 They swallow every bit of those aforementioned particulates.
 No matter how dirty, gross, or full of germs they may be.
 You never see them shaking their heads in disapproval of a taste of whatever they found to be unpleasant from their own bodies, do you?

 You never see them barf up something afterwards, just because it tasted bad, do you?
 You know that they are bound to cleanse particulate left from their feces or urine on their behinds as they clean.
 But they never show signs of repulsion, do they?

 So why do they react to medicines or anything else that tastes bad, for that matter?
 When I used to try different foods on them and they wanted the old food, they sometimes shook their heads, walked away and ten minutes later came staring at me for food???
 (I am not feeding them a new kind of food or spoiled food.)
 And they pester me until I throw out that food and open something different.

 How do their little feline brains work when it comes to food?
 I learned on a marvelous video on YouTube: “The Lion in Your Living Room, https://www.youtube.com/watch?v=rDj-TJaBCm4, that cats often will not eat food left out too long.
 Okay, that is obviously a safeguard against bacterial poisons that could grow in the food when left unrefrigerated.
 The food I put out is fresh out of the can or has been refrigerated over night at the longest and warmed with hot water.
 So no toxins or foul smells there.